wimmatthyssen/Azure-and-Hybrid-Management/README.md

 Currenently this repository holds the following scritps:

-- **Build-ManagementGroups-Tree-Hierarchy.ps1**
+- **Create-Azure-Monitor-Action-Group.ps1**

-  More information about this script used to build a management groups tree structure can be found on my blog: https://wmatthyssen.com/2020/08/01/azure-powershell-script-create-a-management-group-tree-hierarchy/
+  More information about this script used to create an Azure Monitor action group can be found on my blog: https://wmatthyssen.com/2022/01/12/create-an-azure-monitor-action-group-with-azure-powershell/